rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AWB: I think I'm comfortable with what's happening here, whether the details of the spec are (perfect?) or not.

 DH: I think Caridy did a good job talking about the goals.
-We can make sure the spec is flexible enough to preserve the order of the modules loaded whether their ESModules or Dynamic modules.
-YOu don't want validation to happen at arbitrary times.
+We can make sure the spec is flexible enough to preserve the order of the modules loaded whether they're ESModules or Dynamic modules.
+You don't want validation to happen at arbitrary times.
 We want to get, early in the programming model that we can evaluate modules in a consistent order regardless of what kind of module they are...

 AWB: So if ..
-I think the only observable difference here is that if a dynamic module is involved, there are some situations where an unresolved import binding error, where in teh current spc that woudl always be produced bfore any evaluations, there are now situations where some of those errors may occur after some eval has started, but only in the presence of dynamic modules.
+I think the only observable difference here is that if a dynamic module is involved, there are some situations where an unresolved import binding error, where in the current spec that would always be produced bfore any evaluations, there are now situations where some of those errors may occur after some eval has started, but only in the presence of dynamic modules.

 CP: Correct.

-DH: A way to make that more concrete.  a dyn module since it could hae executed before a static module, coudl dynamically ask for the module and so observe whether it's been initialize, but there are no invariants vioalted in that scenario.
+DH: A way to make that more concrete.
+A dyn module, since it could have executed before a static module, could dynamically ask for the module and so observe whether it's been initialized, but there are no invariants violated in that scenario.

-AK: When you say executing the module sin the body of the source function ???
+AK: When you say executing the modules in the body of the source function ???
 This adds a strangeness to the lexical environment of modules.
 Meaning they have their lexical environment changed after it's created.

-DH: In other words, is there a soundness hole here?  where a cycle between a sourc etet module and a dynamic module where the dyn module can see the sourc etext module before it has validated.
+DH: In other words, is there a soundness hole here?
+Where a cycle between a source text module and a dynamic module... where the dyn module can see the source text module before it has validated.

 AK: Yeah, at the moment that just creates a reference error, but the way the spec is written is strange.
 The static module doesn't create a lexical binding.
 From an implementation perspective, it doesn't ???
 This is interesting...

-AWB: Idealy this all simply reduce to TDZ-like behavior.
+AWB: Ideally this all simply reduces to TDZ-like behavior.
 Certainly the root module that's exporting some things...
 Before it goes off and evaluates anything, if it's a source-text module it doesn't know the binding values it knows all the names...

-AK: But that's no how the spc is written. it says we don't create the lexical binding until after that function has run.
+AK: But that's not how the spec is written.
+It says we don't create the lexical binding until after that function has run.

 WH: Do we have any idea as to which lexical binding when it gets created.